High-Profile Stories: How Will They Inspire Us?

 How do we inspire not just sympathy, but a new way of wrestling with this unwelcome stranger called “infertility”?

-How do we keep engaging in conversations about the deeply personal and contentious subject of fertility struggles in a way that leaves us not just wounded, but blessed—with a new level of knowing ourselves, each other, and a deeper sense of awe for the unfathomable mystery of creating life?
+How do we keep engaging in conversations about this deeply personal and contentious subject in a way that leaves us not just wounded, but blessed—with a new level of knowing ourselves, each other, and a deeper sense of awe for the unfathomable mystery of creating life?

 * Jacob wrestling with the angel, Genesis 32:22-32.